 Learn more about facial nerve disorders and what causes them.

-A facial nerve disorder can be caused by infection, trauma, or neurological conditions.
+A facial nerve disorder can be caused by infection, trauma, tumor, or neurological conditions.
 There are many different forms of facial nerve disorders, but ultimately the symptoms are very similar.
 There are three common facial nerve disorders caused by infection:

 The symptoms of Bell’s palsy are weakness or total paralysis on one side of your face, facial droop, drooling, pain around your jaw or ear, increased sensitivity to sound on the affected side, headache, loss of ability to taste, and change in saliva or tear production.